bu6hunt3r/Presi/Jumparound/README.md

 	[...snip...]

 But there's the disadvantage, that we actually don't know the absolute location of any of the found strings relative to binary's position in Access Memory.

+There's one rather promising string, let's pick "Well done jumping...".
+You could encode the first keyword for example by hand, or use your python coding skill's...

+	$ python -c 'a="Well"; print a.encode("hex")'
+	57656c6c

+Then use some grep mechanisms to get absolute loc of it relative to base address...(should be 0x400000)

+	$ od -A x -t x1 ./jumparound | grep "57 65 6c 6c"                                                                         git:master
+	0006e0 01 00 02 00 00 00 00 00 57 65 6c 6c 20 64 6f 6e